Enrolment and Participation

 -

-When are the examinations, and how will I be informed?
-Will the information be shared via Stud.IP or KI-Campus?
+When do the examinations take place and how will I be informed?
+Will the information be provided via Stud.IP or the KI-Campus platform?

-Examination schedules will be released for each course, and the lecturer will provide the details as part of the course
+Examination schedules are published for each course, and the lecturer will announce the details as part of the course.

 -